 Depending on the plant, Mammillarias may be grown from seed or from offsets.
 They may not be self fertile (ie. two individuals in flower may be required to produce seed).
 At least one plant (M. dioica) is dioecious, meaning it has distinct sexes.
 The seed is small and very young plants do not tolerate the soil drying out much, thus they typically receive overhead protection for some time (months) after germination in cultivation. + Show More

-The modern concept of Mammillaria includes genera that used to be distinct, including (most recently) Cochemiea (Baja California natives with long, tubular, actinomorphic red flowers) and Mammilloydia (one species, candida, whose seeds have unique features).
+The late-20th century concept of Mammillaria described above includes genera that used to be distinct, including (most recently) Cochemiea (Baja California natives with long, tubular, zygomorphic red flowers) and Mammilloydia (one species, candida, whose seeds have unique features).
 It excludes other plants with somewhat dimorphic areoles like Coryphantha (grooved tubercles, blooms at the tip) and Escobaria (also blooms at the tip).